shawnkoh/cs4240-assignment-3/README.md

 - Teleporting: Use LH to teleport around the map
 - Targets: The discs are the main targets.
 Hoops are secondary targets.
 Discs explode and hoops change colour for feedback.
 - UI: Mini panel follows player's left hand, and highscore panel is prominently displayed on the game field.
-- Audio: Crowds chanting, gun reloading, disc exploding, reverb zones, this game is full of audio!
+- Audio: Crowds chanting, gun reloading, disc exploding, reverb zones, and more
 - Creativity: Imagine playing basketball and skeet shooting in the matrix.
-That's the game.
+That's what playing this game is like.
 We also used scriptable objects as events to reduce coupling between scripts.

 ## Assets Used
 - Oculus Integration by Oculus